Computer-Programming-B/MicrobitTheremin/README.md

 The `import music` lets the program use functions from the micro:bit music module.
 By default sound output will be via the built-in speaker on the V2 micro:bit.
 The `music.pitch(frequency, milliseconds)` function takes two arguments and plays a pitch at the integer `frequency` given for the specified number of `milliseconds`.
 In the sample program the frequency is set to 440 for 1000 milliseconds.
 When you run the program on a V2 micro:bit, you will hear a standard concert A for one second, followd by one second of silence.
 If the second argument is set to `-1`, the music pitch will continue to sound until another music pitch is played.

-### Step 2: Modify the code
+### Step 2: Suggested steps to getting started
-TBD
+1. Create a variable `freq` that stores the current light sensor reading from `display.read_light_level()`
+2. To get the frequency in the typical range of hearing, you could multiply it by 20 and add 200
+3. Call `music.pitch(freq, -1)`.
+The second argument `-1` makes the sound continue until this is a new call to `music.pitch()`
+4. Adjust the amount you multiply and add to the frequency to match the light levels in the room
+5. Submit your code to google classroom.
+Since there is no visable aspect to this project, it is not necessary to submit a video of your program running.

 ### Extensions
 Feel free to modify your theremin circuit or code in any way you wish.
-Have fun and be creative, your theremin doesn't have to work or sound like any other
+Have fun and be creative, your theremin doesn't have to work or sound like any other.
+You could also go back and add sound to your egg catcher game.